kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 - Troubleshooting steps used to solve IT issues, helping users stay productive whether it’s password reset issue, account lock-out, computer doesn’t work.
 - Knowing how to troubleshoot is very important and a success factor in any IT career.
 ---
+## Troubleshooting IT Issues

+### Locked Account - User Cannot Log In
+- User enabled support that account has been locked and can’t log in.
+- Receive the ticket, head over to **Active Directory Users & Computers**:
+  - Find → Type in user log-in name → Account →
+  - Unlock account: check the box, then apply and OK.
+- Confirm: The account has been unlocked.

+---

+### Password Reset - User Forgot Password
+- User needs a password reset and can’t log in.
+- Reach out to the user → Verify identity → Ask for user log-in details.
+- Navigate to **Active Directory**:
+  - Right-click on the domain → Click on *Find*
+  - Entire directory → Type the name →
+  - Right-click → Reset password → Provide a temporary password
+  - Check “User must change password at next logon” → OK.
+- User logs in with the new password after changing it.

+---

+### Outlook Crashing When Sending Email
+- Outlook keeps crashing when opened and trying to send an email.
+- Web version works fine.
+- Outlook wasn’t properly set up on the user’s workstation:
+  - Log out and sign in again.
+- Another fix:
+  - Check the email and account to see if the account is configured properly.

 ## New Hire Set-up

 ### Scenario: